Blendify/blender-manual/blender_docs/manual/compositing/types/distort/movie_distortion.rst

    Movie Distortion Node.

-In real life, all camera lenses produce some or the other sort of lens distortion.
+In the real world, all camera lenses produce some or the other sort of lens distortion.
 But, whatever we render has got no distortion.
 So, this node helps in removing distortion from movies or adding distortion to render to make our render blend in with the movie clip.